GerradChibuye/gerradchibuye/README.md

 ## Vision

 My long-term vision is to build institutions and technology ecosystems that connect learners, professionals, and organizations through practical education, innovation, and opportunity creation.
-I aim to help the first 5000 people become valuable by December 2030 through personal development
+I aim to help the first 5000 people become valuable through personal development

 ##  Connect With Me